ankit00u/Live-Resume/README.md

 ---

-<p align="center">⭐ If you like this idea, feel free to fork this repo and build your own live resume!</p>
+<p align="center">⭐ If you like this idea, feel free to fork this repo and build your own Portfolio!</p>